olive-groves/xrf-explorer/documentation/sphinx/source/dim_reduction.rst

 Use the selection tool
 ---------------------------
-When showing an embedding image, the user can use the lasso tool to see the relation between the painting and the embedding.
+When showing an embedding image, the user can use the polygon tool to see the relation between the painting and the embedding.
-For this, select the lasso tool or the rectangle tool from the toolbar in the dimensionality reduction window.
+For this, select the polygon tool or the rectangle tool from the toolbar in the dimensionality reduction window.
-By clicking (in the case of the lasso tool), or clicking and dragging (in the case of the rectangle tool), the user can select a region in the embedding.
+By clicking (in the case of the polygon tool), or clicking and dragging (in the case of the rectangle tool), the user can select a region in the embedding.
 The indices corresponding to the selected region are then shown in the painting.